zshipko/ezimage/README.md

 ## API

 - `ezimageio_imread(filename, requested_type, output_size) -> pixels`
+  * The `requested_type` is a suggestions, however the output data type may differ.
+Always check the output type to ensure it is the type you're expecting
   * Returns `NULL` when the image can't be read
   * The pixel data returned by `ezimageio_imread` should be freed using `ezimageio_free`
 - `ezimageio_imwrite(filename, data, image_size) -> bool`